-However, in some cases, the owners of an LLC choose to have their business treated like a corporation for tax purposes.
-Unlike the default pass-through tax situation, when an LLC elects to be taxed as a corporation, the company itself must file a separate tax return.
-The State of Massachusetts, like almost every other state, has a corporation income tax.
-In Massachusetts, the tax generally is calculated based on taxable tangible property plus 8% of income attributable to Massachusetts sources, or else a minimum tax of $456.
-If your LLC is taxed as a corporation you'll need to pay the corporation income tax.
-The state's corporation tax return (Form 355) is filed with the Massachusetts Department of Revenue (DOR).
-For more details, check Nolo’s article, 50-State Guide to Business Income Tax, or the DOR website.
+Electing corporate tax status.
+Some LLC owners choose to have their business treated like a corporation for tax purposes.
+Unlike the default pass-through tax situation, when an LLC elects to be taxed as a corporation, the company itself must file a separate tax return and pay corporate taxes.
+Massachusetts has a corporate excise tax.
+The tax generally is calculated based on a combination of taxable tangible property and net income.
+As of 2023, the minimum excise tax is $456.
+File the corporate excise tax return (Form 355) with the Massachusetts Department of Revenue (DOR).
+For more details, check out the Massachusetts DOR Corporate Excise Tax Guide.